Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Discussion

 Section~\ref{sec:results_gravity} showed that approximating gravitational acceleration as being constant with altitude -- common to spectroscopic retrieval and radiative transfer codes -- is fundamentally limiting.
 Because $g$ varies non-linearly with altitude, particularly in low-gravity or highly-irradiated regimes, simulations must integrate the mass-continuity and hydrostatic equations self-consistently with their climate modelling \citep{arnscheidt_Atmospher_2019}.

 Stellar X-ray and UV irradiation can efficiently drive hydrodynamic escape by doing work to remove weakly-bound gas parcels \citep{hunten_escape_1987, chassefiere_hydrodynami_1996, yoshida_escape_2024}.
 This process of `photoevaporation' is thought to explain the small planet radius valley \citep{owen_evap_2017, owen_review_2019, rogers_road_2025}.
-However, the minimum combined X-ray plus ultraviolet radiation threshold is determined by the strength of gravity which binds a planet's upper-atmosphere \citep{chatterjee2024}.
+The minimum flux of X-ray plus ultraviolet radiation required to drive a hydrodynamically escaping outflow depends on upper-atmospheric composition, temperature, and vertical structure \citep{ brain_atmospheric_2016, schulik_aiolos_2023,ji_the_2025}.
+Importantly, this relationship between the hydrodynamics and structure means that the strength of gravity which binds a planet's upper-atmosphere plays an important role \citep{ GronoffReview, modirrousta-galian_three_2022,chatterjee2024}.
 Our results highlight the sensitivity of gravitational attraction $g_p$ to atmosphere mass $f_c$ and a planet's global structure (Section~\ref{sec:results_gravity}).
-Taken together, these points suggest that population-level predictions for atmosphere retention (or loss) must carefully consider modelling choices of whole-planet structures \citep{rogers_road_2025}.
-Whether a particular planet readily retains (or loses) its atmosphere could be determined by the size of its mantle, in addition to its reservoir of volatiles and exposure to ionising radiation.
+Taken together, these points suggest that population-level predictions for atmosphere retention (or loss) must carefully consider modelling choices of whole-planet structures \citep{rogers_road_2025,ji_the_2025}.
+Whether a particular planet readily retains (or loses) its atmosphere could be determined by the size of its mantle, in addition to its reservoir of volatiles and exposure to ionising radiation \citep{rogers_redif_2025}.